 Hi, guys.
 Today I will tell you about something that bothers most of our clients that decided to switch to the cloud – Office 365 licensing options.
-I will try to keep it on a high level to give you a broad overview on that topic.
+I will try to keep it on a high level to give you a broad overview of that topic.
 So, let’s get into it.

 All Office licenses are subscriptions.
-It work’s exactly as in the case of mobile phone licenses.
+It works exactly as in the case of mobile phone licenses.
 You can use them as long as you pay.